jackoalan/PSPL/cmake/README.md

 PSPL integrates with CMake in a bi-directional manner.
 This means that any user of CMake may call `find_package(PSPL REQUIRED)` in a CMake project and start using a series of macros that ease PSPL package construction effort.
 In turn, PSPL will provide data about *asset-dependencies* back to CMake.
-This way, if a Photoshop artwork-file is referenced by a PSPL source-file referenced by CMake, making an edit *to the Photoshop file* will then cause the next invocation of `make` to recompile the PSPL referencing the artwork.
+For example, if a Photoshop artwork-file is referenced by a PSPL source-file referenced by CMake, making an edit *to the Photoshop file* will then cause the next invocation of `make` to recompile the PSPL referencing the artwork.